focuson-ts/focuson/ArchitecturalDesignDecisionLog.md

 * regular triggers. 'every ten mins', 'every hour', 'at eight o'clock every day'...
 * Part of the flux loop

-## Data recorded
-We still need tags... and if they change the data loaded changes.
-We probably want to record 'when it was made'.
-And there is little downside in doing this for regular data We could change the tag structure to support that...

 ## sharing
 We want many of these to be shared across teams.
 If we have four teams and two releases each we don't want eight regular calls for today and holiday and currencies...